 Overhanging tree branches can be a danger to your roof.
 Branches can fall and break when too much snow has collected on them.
 These fallen branches can hit your roof and cause serious damage that needs to be repaired.
 Save yourself that hassle and trim those branches.

-Seal Drafty Windows and Doors
+Check Windows and Doors for Drafts

 Drafty windows and doors can cost you a lot of extra money on your heating bills this winter.
 To prevent heat loss in your home, caulk around the edges to block any cold air that may be creeping its way inside.
 Adding weather stripping to your doors and windows will also create a seal that won’t allow cold air in.
 When buying windows, pay attention to the Energy Star rating to ensure that you are purchasing an energy-efficient product.
 Lastly, swapping your lightweight curtains out for insulated thermal-lined curtains will do a lot to trap the cold air and keep it out.